-- Students apply for Stafford loans when they file the FAFSA and answer “yes” to question #33 indicating their interest in student loans.
-The Financial Aid Office will use this information to determine students’ eligibility for loans and will notify students of their loan eligibility on the Award Letter.
-Students wishing to borrow a Stafford Loan should accept the loan on the Award Letter and return it to the Financial Aid Office.
-Be sure to read the “Terms and Conditions” on the back of your Award Letter before signing it.
-Students borrowing a Stafford Loan for the first time at Vanguard University will also need to complete a Stafford Loan Application with the lender of their choice and complete Loan Entrance Counseling (online) in order to receive any loan funds.
+Students apply for Federal Direct Loans when they file the FAFSA.
+The Financial Aid Office will use this information to determine students’ eligibility for loans and will notify students of their loan eligibility on their myVU student portal.
+Students wishing to borrow a Direct Loan should accept the loan on the myVU Portal.
+Be sure to read the “Understanding Your Financial Aid Awards” brochure online before signing it.
+Students borrowing a Direct Loan for the first time at Vanguard University will also need to complete a Direct Loan Master Promissory Note (MPN) and complete Loan Entrance Counseling (studentloans.gov) in order to receive any loan funds.
 Additional information regarding the loan process will be sent to students at the time of awarding.

 Code of Conduct